The Complete Guide to Overcoming Career Stagnation

 Here are some extra suggestions to help you turn around your career and overcome stagnation:

-Build a reputation: Develop a reputation as someone who is willing to go above and beyond to help the organization perform better.
+Build a reputation.
+Develop a reputation as someone willing to go above and beyond to help the organization perform better.

 Ask questions.
 Be proactive in asking questions to learn how to improve your workplace performance.
 Also, ask questions about additional skills related to your role that you could obtain to further the organization’s goals.